BrentAIICT/MSSA-SCA/PowerShellTraining/EarlyPowerShellQuiz.md

     ```
     Find out how to create a random password that contains upper and lower case letters and numbers and a special character
-    Read the help for Set-ADUser
+    Read the help for Set-ADAccountPassword

     ```
     </Strong></details>